Website icon Xpert.Digital

 • 3.5% – Other vocational training

-How is the newly installed photovoltaic capacity distributed in Europe?
+How is newly installed photovoltaic capacity distributed across Europe?

-Photovoltaics – Most installed photovoltaic capacity by area
+Photovoltaics – Most installed photovoltaic capacity by sector

 • 27% – Commercial